RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	TLS	is	specifically	for	facilitating	secure communication	between	two	parties,	including	negotiating	the connection	and	then	actually	encrypting	and	protecting	packets	as	they are	transmitted	between	the	two	parties.
 It	is	heavily	used	within federated	systems,	but	is	not	the	protocol	used	for	actually	passing information	between	the	two	parties.
 It	just	secures	the	information.

-### Question # 15 - Which	concept	is	often	used	to	isolate	and	separate	information	orprocesses	within	an	environment	for	either	security	concerns	or	regulatory requirements?
+### Question # 15 - Which	concept	is	often	used	to	isolate	and	separate	information	or processes	within	an	environment	for	either	security	concerns	or	regulatory requirements?
 A.	Virtualization
 B.	Segregation
 C.	Sandboxing
 D.	Honeypots